Disclaimers: See Chapter 1

-He nodded his head and walked away as, Xena climbed down the ladder below.
-After finishing her descent, she observed two walkways to the right and left of her.
+He nodded his head and walked away as Xena climbed down the ladder below.
+Finishing her descent, she observed two walkways to the right and left of her.
 Smelling the unmistakable scent of horses, Xena went down the left path.

-While touring the stables, the dark haired woman seen all of the Samurai's steeds.
-The armor they once wore was disassembled, and she wondered how the Samurai denoted which one belong to its rightful owner.
-Xena had a good memory when it came to people, especially horses as she came across the dark brown horse that Tanya rode off on.
+While touring the stables, the dark-haired woman seen Kenji's and all of the Samurai's steeds.
+Minus the monk's horse, the armor they once wore were disassembled and she wondered how the Samurai denoted which one belong to its rightful owner.
+Xena had an outstanding memory when it came to people, especially horses, as she came across the dark-brown horse that Tanya rode off on.

-Argo's whinny from the next stall halted Xena's grousing cogitation.
+Argo's whinny from the neighboring stall, ceased Xena's grousing cogitation.

-Argo II let loose a joyous neigh as Xena started feeding the fruit to her.
+Argo II let loose a joyous neigh when Xena started feeding the fruit to her.

-"What am I doing, Argo?" she begun saying.
-"Gabrielle is everything to me, it's just...
-I miss Akemi, and I can't talk to her about my feelings for another.
+"What am I doing, Argo?"
+She complained.
+"Gabrielle is everything to me.
+It's just...
+I miss Akemi and I can't talk to her about my feelings for another.
 Gabrielle can not conceive how important Akemi is to me, including this mission to Japa.
 She'll only get jealous and angry.
 I don't want that."